Dressing gown: History

 The regular wearing of a dressing gown by men about the house is derived from the 18th-century wearing of the banyan in orientalist imitation.
 The gowns were frequently made out of fabrics such as printed cotton, silk damask, or velvet and were mainly worn by upper class men.
 By the mid-19th century, dressing gowns were used equally by both men and women as at-home wear.
 This gave men the opportunity to add color to their somber everyday wardrobe.
 For women, wearing a dressing gown was a break from tight corsets and layers of petticoats.
 Ladies wore their dressing gowns while eating breakfast, preparing for the day, sewing or having tea with their family.

 Dressing gowns continued to be worn into the 20th century with similar garments like hostess dresses, robes, and peignoirs being used.
-By the end of the 20th century dressing gowns began seeing less frequent usage and fell out of fashion within the United States of America, as wearing such garments became increasingly associated with idleness and lethargy.
+By the end of the 20th century dressing gowns began seeing less frequent usage and fell out of fashion within the United States, as wearing such garments became increasingly associated with idleness and lethargy.
 However, this is in stark contrast to the United Kingdom where they are still in common use today.

 The Japanese yukata is an unlined cotton kimono worn as a bathrobe or as summer outdoor clothing.